Stable cohomology of the perfect cone toroidal compactification of ${\mathcal A}_g$: Algebraic generators for cohomology

-We will see that in degree up to 8 the strata algebra and the boundary algebra are equal, and both equal to the stable cohomology, while in degree 10 neither of them generates the entire stable cohomology $H^{10}(\Perf[g,{\operatorname{smooth}}],\QQ)$, and it appears that they give different codimension 1 subspaces of it, while in degree 12 it appears likely that the strata algebra, boundary algebra, $H^{12}(\Perf[g,{\operatorname{smooth}}],\QQ)$, and $H^{12}(\Matr,\QQ)$ are all different.
+We will see that in degree up to 8 the strata algebra and the boundary algebra are equal, and both are equal to the stable cohomology.
+On the other hand in degree 10 neither of them generates the entire stable cohomology $H^{10}(\Perf[g,{\operatorname{smooth}}],\QQ)$, and it appears that they give different codimension 1 subspaces of it.
+In degree 12 it appears likely that the strata algebra, boundary algebra, $H^{12}(\Perf[g,{\operatorname{smooth}}],\QQ)$, and $H^{12}(\Matr,\QQ)$ are all different.

 {\bf Case $k=0$}.
 Here we of course have one class, which is simply $1$.